oracle-livelabs/analytics-ai/redbull/ml-feature-generation-train-predict-evaluate/ml-feature-generation-train-predict-evaluate.md

    ![pic1](images/lgm.png)

-   The value under Negative Mean Absolute Error is an indicator of the accuracy of the model.
+   The value under Mean Absolute Error is an indicator of the accuracy of the model.

    The exact values and order of the models may be slightly different on your environment due to randomness in the process.
 However, if the difference is significant (e.g. > 10%), it is likely that you have done something different along the way.
 For example, training on different columns would result in a significantly different NMAE.